 This list is designed as a "worst case scenario", a trip with significant inclement weather.
 However, if a program does not encounter significant weather, there may be items here that are not used.
 As you prepare for your trip, it is important to plan for the worst and hope for the best.
-That being said, an alpine climber should be able to carry as little as necessary.

 On the first day of your program, an AAI Guide and Equipment Specialist will work with you to refine your mountain kit.
 They will ensure that you bring exactly what is needed.
 It is acceptable to bring too much clothing and equipment to your initial meeting.
 It is also fine to bring things that you may have questions about.
-Any extra equipment can be left behind at our Equipment Shop for safekeeping.
+Any extra equipment can be left behind at our Gear Shop for safekeeping.